 The world’s biggest brands come and share their secrets on building unbreakable brand affinity and loyalty at The Gathering.
 The informal event is designed around intimate talks, workshops and parties for emerging and established community leaders who want to be trailblazers in their fields.

-Local CMX organizers rally community builders in global cities to help build relationships, share advice and get insights from the best community leaders in the world with the CMX Series.
-Community building veterans can also apply to lead a series in their own cities by applying through CMX.
+Local CMX organizers rally community builders in global cities to help build relationships, share advice and get insights from the best community leaders in the world with CMX Connect.
+Community building veterans can also apply to lead a chapter in their own cities by applying through CMX.

 31. Dan Spicer